 We stayed at the Row NYC Hotel on 8th avenue, very close to Time’s Square but far enough that it wasn’t too busy and loud.
-My friend Kara and I are very much in love with New York and very much on the same page when it came to what we wanted to do and see there, which was nothing special just to roam around and be and enjoy the city.
+My friend Kara and I are very much in love with New York and very much on the same page when it came to what we wanted to do and see there, which was just to roam around and enjoy the city.
 I 100% recommend traveling with people who understand you/want to do similar things as you.
 If you’re with someone who’s not interested in the same things as you (to a degree) it can ruin your trip and you can end up doing things you didn’t want to do and spending money where you didn’t want to.
-Luckily, Kara and I are very much on the same page when it comes to New York, and we spent enough time talking and planning that there was minimal conflict during the trip!
-This lack of conflict was something I was very unfamiliar with.
+Luckily, Kara and I are very much on the same page when it comes to New York, and we spent enough time talking and planning that there was minimal conflict during the trip, which let me tell you, makes it waaaaaay more fun!

 now.
-You need to go to Shake Shack, it’s a very busy place but if you’re just getting a shake you can go into a shorter line to order it.
-Also, near our hotel was the Island location of Carlo’s Bakery, which we did not know existed.
-I got a delicious chocolate mousse cake and – chocolate covered strawberries – my favourite.
-Normally when I travel I’m very anxious and have a hard time eating much but in New York that wasn’t the case and had some of the best food ever – I had a NYC food appreciation tweet of the day going on while I was there and I’ll have you know it was very popular.
+You need to go to Shake Shack; it’s a very busy place but if you’re just getting a shake you can go into a shorter line to order it.
+Also, near our hotel was the Island’s location of Carlo’s Bakery, which we did not know existed.
+I got a delicious chocolate mousse cake and – chocolate covered strawberries – another favourite of mine.
+Normally when I travel I’m very anxious and have a hard time eating much but in New York that wasn’t the case and had some of the best food ever – I had a NYC food appreciation tweet going on every single day I was there and I’ll have you know it was very popular.
 Everyone loves food so I 100% recommend finding some of your favourite foods there because they will be good.
 We even found a little stand that sold macarons right around the corner from our hotel!
-AND THEY WERE SO GOOD!
+And, surprise!
+THEY WERE SO GOOD!